Joao231/MedCloudCare/README.md

 Terraform - https://www.terraform.io/downloads

 After that, you need to change value of keys and IDs for the social accounts and the value for email and password to sending emails.
+You also need to put a value for master_key and master_iv variables on "backend/Django/container_api/scripts/cifra.py" file and on "backend/Django/container_api/scripts/decifra.py"

 Then, you have to open 7 command line windows: